CEOs: What you need to know about how your HR team is feeling

 The Great Resignation isn’t just something HR teams are having to address within their own organizations.
 They’re experiencing it firsthand.
 In a recent survey of 280 HR executives by my company, Amplify, an HR executive search and leadership accelerator, almost half of the respondents have changed jobs since April of 2020.
 Only 22% had no interest in leaving their current organization.

-“It is pretty staggering to see … the number of people who are looking to move,” says Lil Cin LLC founder and former Policy Genius Chief People Officer Cindy Gordon.
+“It is pretty staggering to see … the number of people who are looking to move,” says Lil Cin LLC founder and former Policygenius Chief People Officer Cindy Gordon.
 “There are a lot of opportunities out there and a lot of different ways to shape what we can do and flex our muscles.”

 In a market where HR jobs have never been more in demand, how can companies ensure they’re able to attract transformative people leaders who can guide their companies through these turbulent times?
 What should CEOs know about how HR executives feel at this moment?